 AND NOW IT’S TIME FOR THE BREAKDOWN

-Unless you’re on a naked retreat (sounds fun!), you will sadly need to dress yourself every single day.
+Unless you’re on a 9 month naked retreat (sounds fun!), you will sadly need to dress yourself every single day.
 Wah wah.
 On the bright side, there are some key items that make this a great deal less stressful and will serve as foundation pieces that mix with your regular wardrobe and adapt to your growing body.
-Once you have your base layer down, you can experiment with building outfits around those pieces and start to feel a bit more like your old self again.
+We are taking a maternity capsule wardrobe approach, wherein you supplement your already-excellent closet with a few classic styles that will extend the life of what you already have.

 Hot tip: These four wardrobe essentials come pre-packed for your convenience in our Basics Bundle.